tonethar/IGME-330-Master/notes/HW-bulma-1.md

 - `has-background-primary-dark` - can still use color qualifiers on background

 **That's It!
-Be sure to save these changes to index-2.html, and look over the Typography & Color Documentation pages linked above!**
+Be sure to save these changes to index-2.html, and look over the Typography & Color documentation pages linked above!**

 <hr>

 ## III. *#3 - Spacing & Containers*

 - Here is the link to the 2nd tutorial - [Bulma Tutorial (Product Page Build) #3 - Spacing & Containers](https://www.youtube.com/watch?v=--gQv_IXcMw&list=PL4cUxeGkcC9iXItWKbaQxcyDT1u6E7a8a&index=3)
-- This tutorial will walk through how
+- This tutorial will walk through how to add maring and padding to elements using Bulma, and will introduce us to the `section` and `container` classes
 - Make a copy of **index-2.html** and name it **index-3.html**
 - Paste the following into the `<body>` of **index-3.html** (get rid of the tags from the previous video)